Zolaly99/IV-SVAR-Hungary-estimation/README.md

 DATASET_TDK.mat so as to be compatible with the main file VAR_main_TDK2.m.
 Then, run VAR_main_TDK2.m with the desired parameters (the default setting is the final model in the study).

-If you wish to skip the data wrangling part and only wish to focus on the estimation, you only have to import DATASET_TDK.mat, then run VAR_main_TDK2.m.
+If you wish to skip the data wrangling part and only wish to focus on the estimation, then - after importing all the Matlab files -you only have to run VAR_main_TDK2.m.